Oreshout/Bot_Discord_F1F/docs/source/get_started.rst

 Python Libraries Used in F1F Bot
 --------------------------------

-.. list-table:: 📚 Librairies utilisées
+.. list-table:: 📚 Used Python Libraries
    :widths: 20 30 40 20
    :header-rows: 1